Shalu1727/Moodify/README.md

-# EmotiFy: Multimodal Emotion Detection System
+# Moodify: Multimodal Emotion Detection System

-EmotiFy is a **Multimodal Emotion Detection System** that combines **facial expression analysis** and **speech emotion recognition** to accurately detect human emotions in real-time.
+Moodify is a **Multimodal Emotion Detection System** that combines **facial expression analysis** and **speech emotion recognition** to accurately detect human emotions in real-time.
 It uses **deep learning models** for both image and audio inputs, delivering a robust, cross-modal emotion classification.

 ---